 Snow White by Trina Schart Hyman

-There is something absolutely chilling and horrific about what the queen does.
+There is something absolutely chilling and horrific about what she does.
 She not only wants the girl killed, as if that’s not psychopathic enough, but she wants her heart in her hands, and she eats it.
 This is dark ritual.
-It is the girl’s heart that makes her truly beautiful.
-And in these dark sacrificial rituals, which are still performed in places of our world today, a child or a virgin are sacrificed, killed, so that the ritualist receives higher power through the purity of the energy.
+We see this in the older tales of Sleeping Beauty, such as Sun, Moon and Talia by Basile; where there too a queen wanted to eat and absorb as her own the purity and beauty of someone else.

 Snow White by Jennie Harbour

-The enchanted mirror serves not only as a story narrative, but it is a symbolic representation of the queen’s insecurity, fears, and growing madness.
-Snow White, too, is a mirror.
-She is the reversed mirror of the queen.
-She reflects all she is not.
-Each day she becomes more loving, more kind, more generous of heart – and the queen becomes the opposite.
-As pure and young as Snow White is, she also reflects her ability to believe, to dream, to trust, and to hope with an open heart.
+As pure and beautiful as Snow White is, she also reflects her ability to believe, to dream, to trust, and to hope with an open heart.
 And the queen remembers even more, of how much she’s lost within herself, or if how she failed to ever have it anyway, and this deeply pains her.
 And so, she wants to destroy it.

 And this is the sad truth.
 There are people still in this world who are triggered by kindness, love and beauty.
 Instead of being inspired by it, they seek to destroy it.

 What the apple did, however, was freeze the girl in time, like a talisman, away from the evil sight of the queen, so that she can be at peace for awhile.
-It essentially protected her until she was in loving arms.
+It essentially protected her until she was in true loving arms.

 The sleep is important in the tale, and in all tales, including Sleeping Beauty.
 This is not inaction – it is needed as we come into all parts of us that we thought we might have lost, and as we heal.
 Another aspect of the sleep state, or the isolation in a forest phase, often portrayed in fairytales is the need for solitude and self-knowledge before being able to sustain a true love relationship.
-In many traditions, before the marriage, the groom and bride must be separated from one another for a few days.
-During this time, they each pray and meditate, and only after they’re centered in their selves, they are able to synchronize their energies and walk the path of love together, while supporting each other’s unique soul’s paths.

-Love is not to be found but to be felt in any circumstance.
 In our tale, Snow White comes across the being of love as she nurtures and contributes to the wellbeing and happiness for the dwarfs; she is able to express her love with her caring for them and their home, and through that, she also comes into her own ability to love and to give unconditionally.
 Because love is not just something to feel, it is to give of ourselves and contribute to one another’s life.
-And love has many different shapes and forms, and various speeds and movements; and when we have the hearts to see it, we will understand that we can experience love in many ways in our every day life.

 Snow White by Yvonne Gilbert